-Since the expansion, RVH has added the following:
+Since the expansion, RVH has developed the following:

-- New 40 Bed Transitional Care Unit in 2017 - New regional Child and Youth Mental Health program in 2017 - New regional heart program, including a Cardiac Intervention Unit, in 2018 - Regional Renal Hub designation in 2018 - A fourth LINAC unit for Radiation Treatment in 2019 - Health and Wellness Clinics at the Rizzardo Health and Wellness Centre in Innisfil in 2019 - Construction of a temporary Regional Pandemic Response Unit in 2020 - Refresh of a former inpatient unit, that was being used as office and meeting space, to patient beds in 2020
+- New 40 Bed Transitional Care Unit in 2017 - New regional Child and Youth Mental Health program in 2017 - New regional heart program, including a Cardiac Intervention Unit, in 2018 - Regional Renal Hub designation in 2018 - A fourth LINAC unit for Radiation Treatment in 2019 - Health and Wellness Clinics at the Rizzardo Health and Wellness Centre in Innisfil in 2019 - Construction of a temporary Regional Pandemic Response Unit in 2020 - Refresh of a former inpatient unit, that was being used as office and meeting space, to patient beds in 2020 - Renovations and additional patient stations for both the in-centre and community Dialysis in 2020 and 2022 - Installation of PET/CT Scanner in 2023

-RVH has embarked on a Master Plan that works to outlines RVH's 20-year graduated infrastructure plan based on a two-campus, integrated model and it is a plan driven by explosive population growth.
+RVH has embarked on a Master Plan that works to outline RVH's 20-year graduated infrastructure plan based on a two-campus, integrated model and it is a plan driven by explosive population growth.
 The Master Plan seeks to double RVH again in size and add a new South Campus with a vision for One System, Two Sites.
-The work done for this planning is developed with community consultation, data analysis and detailed planning, has is supported by the RVH's Board of Directors.
+The work done for this planning is developed with community consultation, data analysis and detailed planning, and is supported by the RVH's Board of Directors.
 The plan was formally submitted to the Ministry of Health, Health Capital Investment Branch in January 2020.
-In October 2021, RVH announced the selection of the future site of a new South Campus in Innsifil, ON.
+In October 2021, RVH announced the selection of the future site of a new South Campus in Innisfil, ON.
+In the Master Plan, RVH has a commitment to accessible design.